-WARNING: When removing aluminum-forged wheels from spindle, it is very important to mark them to assure the wheel is placed in the same position of the drum when reinstalling.
+removing aluminum-forged wheels from spindle, it is very important to mark them to assure the wheel is placed in the same position of the drum when on a different drum it is important to reinstalling.
 If the aluminum-forged wheel is to be mounted on a different drum it is important to sand all loose corrosion from the mating surfaces.